Are you gonna go their way?

 Trail trees were typically made by a member from a local Aboriginal community.
 This is done by carefully bending a sapling, usually a hardwood species (oak, maple), to the ground and toward a particular direction, tying it with a leather strap or vine.
 Although the young tree is bent downwards, its trunk will continue to grow upwards, creating an L-shape.
 Saplings on higher elevations were usually designated as tree markers due to higher visibility, making them easier to find in the forest.

-These trees were quintessential in the way tribes communicated with neighbouring clans and within their own communities.
+These trees were important in the way tribes communicated with neighbouring clans and within their own communities.

-Trail trees were used to point indigenous peoples in the direction of resources, such as flowing water, and places where plants used for medicinal practices grew.
-They might also point towards burial sites of their ancestors.
+Trail trees were used to point Indigenous Peoples in the direction of resources, such as flowing water, and places where plants used for medicinal practices grew.
+They might also point toward their ancestors' burial sites.

 Trail trees were also used to help guide travellers through different, and sometimes dangerous, terrain.
 Even today, contorted trees may appear where a trail steepens or slopes drastically, or indicate a safe spot to travel across a river or stream.

 To this day, tree markers can be seen in forests all across North America.

 The Happy Valley Forest, in Ontario, a Nature Conservancy of Canada (NCC) protected area, is home to tree markers once used to lead travellers through dense forest to their destination.
 Since 2012, NCC has been working to protect these trees and the deciduous forests they grow in.

 Next time you’re out in a forest, ditch your compass and let the trees be your guide.
 Who knows what new adventures they may lead you to.